 - Make the salsa

-- 1. Combine all the ingredients in a mixing or serving bowl, and set aside for at least 30 minutes to allow the flavors to blend.
+- 1. Combine all the ingredients in a serving bowl and set aside for at least 30 minutes to allow the flavors to meld.

-- 3. Peel and devein the shrimp (tail on, tail off: it’s up to you).
-Whisk the marinade ingredients together, toss with the shrimp, and marinate for up to 45 minutes in the refrigerator.
-Skewer, if desired, to facilitate grilling.
+- 3. Peel and devein the shrimp (tail on or tail off, it’s up to you).
+Whisk the marinade ingredients together and toss with the shrimp.
+Cover and refrigerate for up to 45 minutes.

 - 4. Prepare a charcoal fire or preheat a gas or stovetop grill or broiler.
 Skewer the shrimp, if desired, Grill or broil the shrimp quickly, 1 to 2 minutes per side, until they just begin to turn pink.
-Be careful not to overcook; the shrimp should remain slightly transparent in the middle.
+Be careful not to overcook the shrimp.
+They should remain slightly transparent in the center.

-- 5. To plate the meal, spoon some of the salsa onto the middle of each plate and arrange the shrimp around it.
-Garnish with avocado slices and lime wedges, if desired, and serve.
-I eat this with my fingers, so it’s okay if you and your guests do, too.)
+- 5. To plate the meal, spoon some of the salsa onto the center of each plate and arrange the shrimp around it.
+Garnish with avocado slices and lime wedges, if desired.
+(I eat this with my fingers, so it’s okay if you and your guests do, too.)

 Hungry for more?
 Chow down on these:

 - Brined Shrimp Skewers with Tomatillo-Avocado Salsa & Grilled Lemon Slices from Sippity Sup

 - Asian Shrimp Tacos with Mango Salsa from Chocolate Moosey